svohr/mixemt/README.md

 (default: 3).
 This value should be above the expected number of base errors given the sequence coverage.

+#### `-F F, --var-fraction-min-reads F`
+Variant base must be found in fraction F of reads to be considered as present in sample.
+A minimum of reads can be set with the -R option for when this is low or can be low (default: 0.02)

 #### `-f F, --var-fraction F`
 Fraction of unique defining variants that must be observed to call a haplogroup present (default: 0.5).
 This value should be adjusted based on the likelihood